-Argentina profile - Media
+Argentina profile

 The media are generally free from official censorship, says Freedom House.
 But it says the threat of violence can encourage self-censorship when covering crime stories.

 Argentina has one of Latin America's highest rates of internet penetration.
-There were nearly 35 million users, around 78% of the population, by 2017 (Internetworldstats.com).
+There were 42 million internet users by July 2022, comprising 91% of the population (Internetworldstats.com).
 Facebook is the most popular social platform.

 The government does not routinely block or filter online content, says Freedom House.